15 of the Best Native Wildflowers for the US and Canada

 2. Blue Vervain

-Hardy in Zones 3 to 8, blue vervain has green leaves that are lance-shaped with deeply serrated margins.
+Hardy in Zones 3 to 8, it sports green, lance-shaped leaves with deeply serrated margins.
+Long spikes of purplish-blue flowers bloom from midsummer to early fall.

 A close up horizontal image of blue vervain (Verbena hasta) purple flowers growing in the garden pictured on a soft focus background.